Meta description content promotes a page to search engine visitors the way advertising promotes an entire Web site. Essentially, it is a sales pitch.

-It has been reported — and Google’s Webmaster Central backs it up — that a document that gets the top spot in search results can receive up to a 40 percent or more click rate.
-Second place sees a steep decline, third sees even more decline and so forth.
+Google’s Search Console shows that a document that gets the top spot in search results can get a click rate of up to 40 percent or more.
+Second place has a steep decline, third sees even more decline and so forth.

-But a well-written description for a fourth place result can get a great click-through rate, especially if the content of the top three results are poorly written.
+But a well-written description for a fourth place result can improve the click-through rate.
+This is especially if the content of the top three results are poorly written and the fourth one is written well.

 The meta description is a tag that appears within the <head> tags of a document.
 It looks something like this: